Teddy Blueger: Early life

 Bļugers was born on 15 August 1994, in Riga, Latvia, to parents Valentīns Bļugers and Jana Bļugere.
 As his mother was a close friend to Elvis Merzļikins' parents, Bļugers and Merzļikins grew up playing together in Latvia.
 As a youth, Bļugers played both ice hockey and soccer until he was 12 or 13.
 As such, he grew up a fan of FC Barcelona and Ronaldinho.
 Due to his father's career as an attorney and a member of the Latvian Ice Hockey Federation, Bļugers attended the International School of Latvia before leaving for Shattuck-Saint Mary's in Faribault, Minnesota.
 His younger brother Roberts also played for Shattuck-Saint Mary's from 2012 to 2016.
 Bļugers chose to attend Shattuck after seeing a segment focusing on Shattuck alumnus Sidney Crosby.

 Playing career

 Amateur

-Bļugers played for Shattuck-Saint Mary's from 2009 until 2012 and he helped lead them to a USA Hockey national U18 title and 2011 Bauer/NIT tournament title.
+Bļugers played for Shattuck-Saint Mary's School from 2009 until 2012 and he helped lead them to a USA Hockey national U18 title and 2011 Bauer/NIT tournament title.

 He committed to a collegiate career with Minnesota State and played four seasons in the NCAA from 2012 to 2016.
 Bļugers was named to the All-Tournament Team for the 2014 WCHA Men's Ice Hockey Tournament.
 In 2015–16, Bļugers was named to the All-WCHA First Team.